 Tick boxes for the specific awards do NOT appear on the application form.

 The Western College of Veterinary Medicine’s student body is organized through the Western Canadian Veterinary Students’ Association (WCVSA).
 Its objectives are to:

-- instill a strong sense of professional pride and dignity in veterinary students
+- instil a strong sense of professional pride and dignity in veterinary students

-- stimulate interest in professional organizations like the Canadian Veterinary Medical Association, the American Veterinary Medical Association, and the provincial veterinary medical associations.
+- stimulate interest in professional organizations such as the Canadian Veterinary Medical Association, American Veterinary Medical Association, and provincial veterinary medical associations

-The WCVSA oversees all of the student-related matters and is governed by an Executive Council that’s elected by the student body.
-Members of the WCVSA Executive Council are elected each spring and meet periodically at the request of the WCVSA president.
+The WCVSA oversees all of the student-related matters and is governed by an executive council that’s elected by the student body.
+Members of the WCVSA Executive Council are elected each spring and meet periodically at the WCVSA president's request.

-The 2017-18 WCVSA president is Kenny May, while the WCVSA president-elect is Sheldon Cousins.
+The 2021-22 WCVSA president is Jessica Jackson, while the WCVSA president-elect is Tamara Delport.

 WCVM students are encouraged to attend and actively participate in the WCVSA general meetings that are held every three months.
 Become an active member of your association!

 This club is a student chapter of the American Veterinary Society of Animal Behaviour.
 Membership provides WCVM students with the opportunity to deepen their knowledge of animal behaviour by attending lunch talks and field trips, and participating in the WCVM's Teaching Dog Training Program.
 Past events include stock dog and clicker training labs, as well as presentations on swine enrichment and animal behaviour cases in private practice.